 4) Turn off all electronics, such as the television and computer, at night so that you’re actually sleeping through the night and not constantly waking or being impacted by how light affects sleep.

 5) Get an adequate amount of sleep without overdoing the sleep (6 ½ to 7 ½ hours are generally plenty).

-It will take awhile to get back on a proper sleep schedule, but the mental and physical health benefits of doing so are well worth the efforts.
-Even if it isn’t a medically recognized addiction, sleep addiction still has many of the destructive capabilities of any other addiction to your social life, emotional well-being, and physical health.
+It will take awhile to get back on a proper sleep schedule, but the mental healthy and physical health benefits of doing so are well worth the efforts.
+Even if it isn’t one of the medically recognized sleep disorders or addictions, being addicted to sleep still has many of the destructive capabilities of any other addiction to your social life, emotional well-being, and physical health.
 Don’t dismiss its potential impact on your life by ignoring the problem.

 Link to Us!